Home / Grants Directory / Social Enterprise Grants

 Stacking Social Enterprise Funding

 The most effective social enterprises layer multiple funding sources.
-Here are three real-world stacking scenarios.
+Here are three real-world stacking scenarios with detailed cost breakdowns.

 Scenario 1: Ontario Nonprofit Launching a Social Enterprise

-Year 2: With 1 year of revenue data and proven impact metrics, apply for Trillium Grow ($300K over 3 years) to scale.
-Add EAF small projects ($125K) for additional capital improvements.
+Year 2: With 1 year of revenue data ($120K in catering sales) and proven impact metrics (18 newcomers trained, 12 employed), apply for Trillium Grow ($300K over 3 years) to scale to a second location and hire permanent staff.

-Year 3+: Approach SISFF intermediaries for patient capital ($200K+) to fund facilities or equipment.
-Your grant track record makes you a strong candidate.
+Year 3+: Approach SISFF intermediaries for patient capital ($200K) to purchase a food truck and expand to corporate catering.
+Your 2-year grant track record and $250K+ annual revenue make you a strong candidate.

 Scenario 2: Atlantic Canada Cooperative

-Immediate: CBDC Social Enterprise Loan ($150K, 10-year amortization) for startup capital.
-Add ACOA Business Development Program (varies) for business growth support.
+Immediate: CBDC Social Enterprise Loan ($150K, 10-year amortization) for new production equipment and a retail storefront.
+Add ACOA Business Development Program ($50K contribution) for marketing and market expansion.

-Year 2: Apply to SISFF-funded intermediaries via Boann or Realize Capital for growth capital.
-Community bonds ($100K+) from local supporters if you have a capital project.
+Year 2: Apply to SISFF-funded intermediaries via Realize Capital for $150K growth capital to expand distribution.
+Issue community bonds ($100K from 40 local supporters at $2,500 each) for a retail expansion that's highly visible and builds customer loyalty.

 Scenario 3: Tech-Enabled For-Profit Social Enterprise